renaissance-publishing/renaissance/content/chapters/20-items.md

 Tags: Stealthy

-### Mail Armour
+### Mail Armor

 A flexible covering of metal made of interlocking rings.
 Intricate, but relatively quick to weave and manufacture from the proper wire stock and effective at stretching limited supplies of metal.
-Though its flexibility makes it easier to wear, chainmail hangs heavily from the wearer and is less effective at dispersing impacts.
+Though its flexibility makes it easier to wear, mail hangs heavily from the wearer and is less effective at dispersing impacts.

 Armor Value: 5 AV